OvidiuBorlean/kubectl-tcpdumps/README.md

-# kubectl plugin for tcpdumps
+# kubectl plugin for Network Tracing

 ## Running tcpdumps inside a Kubernetes Node with this kubectl plugin.